 When you draft the written statement for your insurance company, it is paramount that the statement is both accurate and concise.
 It is also a good idea to have a lawyer review it to ensure you are not accidentally admitting fault or otherwise speculating about the cause of the accident.

-How can an Ohio car accident attorney help?
+How can an Ohio car accident attorney with our firm help?

 Filing an insurance claim after you were the victim of an auto accident should not be complicated, but it often is.
 Insurance companies look for a reason to deny claims or reduce the payout.
 Rather than navigating this treacherous route on your own, a car accident attorney can offer the experience and skills necessary to advocate for you during the process.

-If you were involved in a car accident in Ohio and are now struggling with an insurance company to get the compensation you deserve, attorney David Bressman can help.
+If you were involved in a car accident in Ohio and are now struggling with an insurance company to get the compensation you deserve, Bressman Law can help.
 We have offices in Columbus, Cleveland, and Cincinnati to serve clients across the state.
-Contact us today at 866-777-6680 to schedule an appointment.